Essay written for RIT’s Fall 2021 Free & Open Source Culture (ENGL-450) course.

 Modern Copyright Practices

 Modifications to constitutional copyright law also restrict creators and buyers.
 Continuing the Disney example, Disney’s copyright can remove content if creators or buyers use clips, images, or concepts in Disney films.
-This concept is demonstrated by the 2021 YouTube copyright controversies, where creators were banned for using clips, images, or sounds from Disney (and various other companies’) films.
+The 2021 YouTube copyright controversies demonstrate this concept.
+Here, YouTube banned creators for using clips, images, or sounds from Disney (and various other companies’) films.
 Before the copyright controversies, creators could use the same media under creative commons licensees and related laws.

 Another example is the 1998 Video Pipeline lawsuit against Disney, where Disney restricted Video Pipeline’s ability to send trailers over the internet rather than tapes in the mail.
 Although Disney has the right to control its property, the video stores that legally sold Disney’s films also had the right to sell the films they purchased from Disney.
 Disney claimed that “the stores were allowed to sell the films and they were permitted to list the titles of the films they were selling, but they were not allowed to show clips of the films as a way of selling them without Disney’s permission” (Lessig 146).